mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 This is an opportunity for roleplaying.
 The crew of the opposing ship might declare their intentions... or not.
-Communications offer the Travellers the chance to determine their opponents’ objectives before a conflict occurs.
+Communications offer the Travellers the chance to determine their opponents' objectives before a conflict occurs.
 Harsh words and bold claims can make the encounter a rich one.
 Should the Travellers turn the tables on their would-be assailants, then